50hertz.com

 50Hertz always determines its peak load time windows at the extra high and transformation level by means of a standard calculation method for all system operators that is imposed by the Federal Network Agency (BNetzA).

 According to the BNetzA model, only working days (Monday - Friday) are to be considered as ‘peak load times’.
-Weekends, holidays and bridging days (05/19/2023 and 10/02/2023) as well as the time between Christmas and New Year are considered as ‘power off’ time.
+Weekends, holidays and bridging days (May 02, 2025 and May 30, 2025) as well as the time between Christmas and New Year are considered as ‘power off’ time.

 Spring: 1 March - 31 May